the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 - [ ] figure out wandb situation: why does it need to be checked into git? (if it's not, message to `wandb init` pops up every time)

 - [ ] @saurabh clean up notebooks: don't need as many, just need to show data and some training

+- [ ] improve accuracy everywhere we can

 - [ ] try using only lowercase characters: that will make emnist a better training experience, and probably boost emnistlines accuracies, too
     - [ ] or, can try class_weight in training